HOW CAN WE AFFORD THE BOOMERS? The Freedomain MMT Debate...

 Right.

-And that money has to come from somewhere, and right now it comes from the sovereign monopoly issuer of the currency, in which if we're talking about the United States, is the United States government.
+And right now it comes from the sovereign monopoly issuer of the currency, in which if we're talking about the United States, is the United States government.

-It's kind of like, well, in the beginning, there was the government and the government said, let there be money.
+It's kind of like, well, in the beginning, there was the government.

 And there was money.

-Let that be a wallpaper of Andrew Jackson's.
+It can't be a wallpaper of Andrew Jackson's.

 Okay.

-So so that that's kind of the first step.
+So that's kind of the first step.

 Now, whether that's good or that's bad, I think is a very important conversation to have.

-Is it it it gets created through this thing that we call national debt or national deficit?
+And the situation as it is right now is that's how money gets created, is it gets created through this thing that we call national debt or national deficit.

-And then the government or excuse me, then the private sector has something to work with in order to make an economy from.
+And then the government, or excuse me, then the private sector has something to work with in order to make an economy from.

-Sorry, in order to make an economy what I didn't get that last word.
+Sorry, in order to make an economy what?

 Sorry, go ahead.